Jwink3101/PyFiSync/FAQs.md

 ## Are files encrypted?

-Using the default (and currently only) mode, the files are encrypted **in transit** via SSH.
+Using the rsync mode, the files are encrypted **in transit** via SSH.
 However, since this is not inherently a server-client model, the files are unencrypted at rest.

 I suggest [Cryptomator](https://cryptomator.org/) for encrypted files as it is cross-platform and doesn't introduce much overhead and is efficient.
 It encrypts on a file-by-file basis (with obfuscated names) so changing a file will only require syncing that file (and some ancillary data).
 Speedups from rsync will not be realized.